© 2023 WEAA

 The Jan.
 6 attack: The cases behind the biggest criminal investigation in U.S. history

 On Jan.
-6, 2021, supporters of then-President Donald Trump stormed the U.S. Capitol, injuring scores of law enforcement officers, forcing a panicked evacuation of the nation's political leaders, and threatening the peaceful transfer of power.
+6, 2021, supporters of then-President Donald Trump stormed the U.S. Capitol, injuring 140 law enforcement officers, forcing a panicked evacuation of the nation's political leaders, and threatening the peaceful transfer of power.

-Five people died during or soon after the riot, and more than $2.9 million worth of damage was done to the Capitol and grounds.
-The Federal Bureau of Investigation has estimated that 2,000 people may have been involved that day, and considers the attack an act of domestic terrorism.
+Five people died during or soon after the riot, and more than $2.9 million worth of damage was done to the Capitol.
+Rioters brought firearms, knives, hatchets, pepper spray, baseball bats and other improvised weapons to the Capitol grounds and prosecutors say many of those weapons were used to assault police.
+The Federal Bureau of Investigation considers the attack an act of domestic terrorism.
 In response, the Department of Justice launched the largest criminal investigation in U.S. history.

 Loading...